gearsovwar/TwitchTranslatorBot/README.md

 "Common Issues"
 1.)
 Cannot connect to MangoDB instance - You may need to change the index.js in conmfydb module from Localhost to 127.0.0.1.
 2.)
 Issue with reading map. -Verify that you have correctly entered in all .env variables You may have to enable logging commands to see what the API is returning.
-3.) currently this bot misinterprets some words for other words in other languages due to it translating too many languages.
-This will not be fixed in this version of the bot and will be fixed when it is remade.